Concussion | Traumatic Brain Injuries

 According to the CDC, Those who survive a TBI or concussion can face effects that last a few days or the rest of their lives.
 Most people who suffer moderate to severe concussions will need rehabilitation to recover and relearn skills.
 Effects of TBI can include impairments related to thinking or memory, movement, sensation (e.g., vision or hearing), or emotional functioning (e.g., personality changes, depression).
-These issues not only affect individuals but they also can have lasting effects on families and communities.
+These issues not only affect individuals but can have lasting effects on families and communities too.

 So, how do you know if you have a concussion?

 The signs of a concussion or symptoms of a concussion can be subtle and may not show up immediately.
 However, when they do the symptoms can last for days, weeks, or even longer.
 These injuries are hidden from the naked eye, so it’s important if you have had a jolt that you seek an exam as soon as possible afterward.

 Common symptoms after a concussive traumatic brain injury include headaches, loss of memory (amnesia), or confusion.
 Amnesia usually involves forgetting the event that caused the concussion.

 Mayo Clinic suggests that some of the physical symptoms or signs of a concussion are:

 - Fatigue or drowsiness

 Other signs and symptoms of a concussion include: